Existing members of reading groups

 - WhatsApp video and phone call – set up a group message and either chat online or arrange a video call.

-To access our eBook and eAudio items each person in the group will need to be a member of Cambridgeshire Libraries, if they aren’t already a member they can join online and their library card number will be emailed to them.
+To access our eBook and eAudio items each person in the group will need to be a member of Cambridgeshire Libraries.
+If they aren’t already a member they can join online and their library card number will be emailed to them.
 They will also need to have access to a device to download the relevant apps.
-Information about devices, apps and how to use ebooks and eaudio items can be found on the online library pages of the library website.
+Information about devices, apps and how to use eBooks and eAudio items can be found on the online library pages of the library website.

 Resources for reading groups

-- Reading Groups for Everyone - sign up to get free books to read and review and enter exclusive competitions – from the reading agency
+- Reading Groups for Everyone - sign up to get free books to read and review and enter exclusive competitions – from The Reading Agency

-- Keeping your Reading Group Active – webpage with advice for reading groups from reading groups for everyone.
+- Keeping your Reading Group Active – webpage with advice for reading groups from Reading Groups for Everyone.

 - BBC Arts - information for setting up and running a book group online.

-Looking to join a reading group?
+Looking to join an online reading group?

 If you are looking to join a reading group there are plenty of options online.